OpenJML/openjml.github.io/tutorial/Visibility.md

 But this solution leads easily to simply declaring all names as `spec_public`, which obviates the goal of having hidden an implementation in the first place.
-If an implementation is hidden in private declarations, exposed to a client only through public methods, then we need a specificxiation idiom that respects that.
+If an implementation is hidden in private declarations, exposed to a client only through public methods, then we need a specification idiom that respects that.

 That is one purpose of model fields, which are preented in the [next lesson](ModelFields).
 But here we'll repeat our example using a model field.